-Deep Looking — Finding your way to inner peace
+Deep Looking — Finding inner peace and joy

 Deep Looking video

-Deep Looking is a way or a technique of self-inquiry by meeting whatever arises in the moment.
+Deep Looking is a way or a technique of self-inquiry.
 It is a form of a dialog, a way of asking simple direct questions and waiting for an answer to come up.
-It is a method to uncover unconscious patterns and by seeing how they are creating suffering, so all that no longer serves gently releases.
+It is a method to uncover unconscious patterns and by becoming aware of how they are creating suffering, all that no longer serves gently releases.
 That way you become aware of stillness at the centre of your being and find the inner peace within yourself.

 I love working with this amazing technique as it is so effective.
 Even one session allows a deep transformation to happen.
-If you are feeling stuck and don’t know how to move forward, you can use this technique to examine what is holding you up and free the stuckness.
+If you are feeling stuck and don’t know how to find inner peace within yourself, you can use this technique to examine what is holding you up and free the stuckness.